Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What is Moses in the Cradle?

 Moses in the cradle (Tradescantia spathacea) is a beautiful tropical plant that is native to Central America.
 It was discovered by Europeans in 1788.
 Since then, it has become naturalized in tropical areas of the US such as Florida, Louisiana, Texas and Hawaii.
 It is not considered invasive because although it is not native to those areas, it has not spread enough to actually displace the native plants.
+An invasive plant is a non-native plant that grows so aggressively that it replaces the surrounding native plants.

 What makes Moses in the cradle especially attractive is its foliage.
 The leaves are dark shiny green on top and shiny purple on the underside.
 They grow in a rosette.
 Each leaf is 3 inches wide and 12 inches long.